-ASEAN.
+7. Japanese banks represent a considerable portion of the total external claims on ASEAN.
 According to the BIS' locational banking statistics, total cross-border claims on ASEAN amounted to USD1.1 trillion as of June 2018, or nearly 40 percent of the region's GDP.
 Banks located in Japan represent 20 percent of the total claims on ASEAN in the same period (18 percent excluding Singapore, which is a financial center), up from 17 percent in 2009 (13 percent, if excluding Singapore).
 Within ASEAN, Thailand has the biggest share of its liabilities from banks located in Japan at 37 percent, followed by Singapore at 22 percent, and Indonesia, Philippines and Vietnam (17 percent).

-Figure A3.5 Claims on ASEAN of Banks Located in Japan, 2009 vs 2018
+Figure A3.6 Claims on ASEAN Countries of Banks Located in Japan, Share of Country Total